chuongnguyen26/cse15l-lab-reports/Lab_3_Report.md

 - This command "grep -w Bahama Bahamas-History.txt" is searching for and returning lines/paragraph within the Bahamas-History.txt file containing the string Bahama.
 The command-line option -w will only search for words inside the file that completely match with the word Bahama, meaning that the specified pattern, Bahama, cannot be a substring of another word such as Bahamas, but rather a word by itself.
 This command-line option is useful because this command returns lines/paragraphs containing that specific pattern.
-While command like grep -l returns lines/paragraphs containing the specified patterns or string with the specified pattern as a substring.
-This will return more lines/paragraphs than the user with intended to.
-The command grep -w narrows the resulted lines/paragraphs having Bahama or other intended pattern as a stand alone word.
+While commands like grep -l return lines/paragraphs containing the specified patterns or string with the specified pattern as a substring.
+This will return more lines/paragraphs than the user would intended to.
+The command grep -w narrows the resulted lines/paragraphs having Bahama or other intended pattern as a stand alone word and not a substring.
 - [Citations: ChatGPT](https://chat.openai.com/chat)

 #### Example 2: